Nancydevs/funbot/readme.md

    - `!start`: Initiates the personality test.
    - `!info`: Provides basic information about the bot and its commands.

-Note: Make sure to include the `keep_alive.py` file in the same directory as the bot script to keep it running continuously.

 Feel free to customize the bot's behavior, questions, personality types, and persona images according to your preferences and requirements.